IMSA's Culture of Civil Rights Violations

 Was your child racially profiled in the summer SRELO program?
 Be sure to look through ALL INTERNAL SHEETS/TABS.
 This file was supplied by the FOIA office as is.
 We are not aware of any other public institution in Illinois [not subject to a desegregation plan] that would have gathered racial data to make selections for course assignments, summer programs, or really anything for that matter.
 If you would prefer a PDF copy, email us we'll put one up.

 IMSA uses unconstitutional eligibility criteria in youth enrichment programsInstead of doing the hard work of identifying and recruiting a diverse group of children through legitimate means, IMSA simply appears to take a shortcut through discrimination on the basis of race, color, or national origin.
 Two children in the same household can differ in their eligibility for IMSA programming based on race alone.
 Advocacy groups challenged this program with the U.S. Department of Education.
 Unfortunately, IMSA ceased the receipt of all federal research grants, federal education funds, and any nutrition assistance, so it cannot be sanctioned through federal administrative proceedings.
-The State of Illinois, an aggrieved party, or the U.S. Department of Justice can pursue accountability for IMSA's alleged misconduct.
+We hope the State of Illinois will initiate enforcement.

 The State Board does not supervise IMSAThe Illinois State Board of Education has not been supervising IMSA to ensure that children are offered an appropriate education.
 The State Board of Education is responsible for ensuring that all students are offered an appropriate public education.
 Students and parents can decline to receive such an education, but it must be offered.